Epicheat/Exam-C-tek-2/README.md

 # Tek 2 - C exam

 If you are using this code in machine test, you can't have a note different of 21.
+The script `cheatC.sh` will parse the subject and generate code for all the exercices.
+Some subjects files are in `subjects` directory, they are real subjects used during real machine tests.
+You can use them to try the `cheatC.sh` script.

+## Use it in exam partition

 To use it during a test, you can simply do the following from your std partition:

 ```bash